Title

 Subject Areas

-EMPLOYMENT and COMPENSATION; Job security; Dislocated workers; UNEMPLOYMENT, DISABILITY, and POVERTY; Unemployment insurance; Benefits and duration; WORKFORCE DEVELOPMENT; Employment Service and public training; Job search assistance; Job service and labor exchange
+LABOR MARKET ISSUES; Job security and unemployment dynamics; Dislocated workers; UNEMPLOYMENT, DISABILITY, and INCOME SUPPORT PROGRAMS; Unemployment insurance; Benefits and duration; WORKFORCE DEVELOPMENT; Labor exchange